 One of the pain points I was having with my DNA research log in Google Sheets was the inability to link entries from my correspondence log sheet to my research log sheet.
 I didn’t want to enter the match name, # of cMs shared, and URLs all again.
 Duplicate data entry isn’t fun.

 With Airtable, you can link related content from one sheet to another.
 Linking records between tables is exactly what I wanted to do, and exactly what Airtable does!
 This graphic from the Airtable product feature page shows how linking works.

 Another helpful feature is the ability to create different field types.
 Numbers, dates, long text, short text, multiple choice from a list of options, checkboxes, URLs, and even attachments.
-This is great for adding attachments like screenshots of match pages, autocluster reports, and other files.
-The files are uploaded directly to airtable.
+This is great for adding attachments like screenshots of match pages, cluster reports, and other files.
+The files are uploaded directly to Airtable.

 In Airtable, the spreadsheet is called a base (short for database).

 Each sheet within a base is called a table.
 I created a base for my John Robert Dyer research project, with separate tables for my correspondence log and research log.
 Later, I decided I wanted to add tables for matches of R and matches of J, two of the test takers whose results I’m using.